 For the second claim, as $(\g_t)$ corresponds to a differentiable path in $T_0(1)$, the projection of $\dot \nu$ onto harmonic Beltrami differentials $\O^{-1,1} (\O^*)$ parallel to $\mf N(\O^*)$ lies in $H^{-1,1}(\O^*)$.
 This completes the proof. \end{proof}

 \begin{cor} The first variation of the renormalized volume associated with the family of deformed Jordan curves $(\g_t := F_t (\g_0))$ is given by

-where we recall $g : \m D^* \to \O^*$ is any conformal map. \end{cor} \begin{proof} As $\dot \nu \in L^\infty(\O^*)$ and $\mc S [g^{-1}]$ is continuous functions up to the boundary.
-The integrals in \eqref{eq:var_V_R_Sch} are absolutely convergent.
+where we recall $g : \m D^* \to \O^*$ is any conformal map. \end{cor} \begin{proof} As $\dot \nu \in L^\infty(\O^*)$ and $\mc S [g^{-1}]$ extend continuously to the boundary, the integral in \eqref{eq:var_V_R_Sch} is absolutely convergent.
 From Theorem~\ref{thm:first_var_VR}, we only need to check the pointwise identity